jSoboil/jSoboil.github.io/README.md

 # Website repository:
-This is the main repository for Joshua Soboil's website.
+Main repository for Joshua Soboil's website.
 You can find the website [here](https://jsoboil.github.io/).
 If you'd like to contact Joshua directly, please message him on [LinkedIn](https://www.linkedin.com/in/joshua-soboil-067351172/).